GOTM: a Goal-Oriented Framework for Capturing Uncertainty of Medical Treatments: The GOTM Framework

 \subsection{Description of Treatment Guidelines}

 As discussed earlier, associations between treatment goals/ medical interventions are uncertain~\cite{pan_model_2015,ying_fuzzy_2006, belal_intelligent_2005,germino_uncertainty_1998,politi_communicating_2007}.
-In other words, treatment goals/medical interventions may partially contribute~\cite{mougouei2012measuring,mougouei2012evaluating} to satisfaction of their higher-level treatment goals in a treatment model.
+In other words, treatment goals/medical interventions may partially contribute~\cite{mougouei2012measuring,mougouei2012evaluating,mougouei2015partial} to satisfaction of their higher-level treatment goals in a treatment model.
 In order to care for this partiality, we have employed a fuzzy-based description process~\cite{mougouei2013fuzzy1,mougouei2014fuzzy} for describing associations between treatment goals/medical interventions in a treatment model.
 The description process employed was first introduced by Mougouei et. al in ~\cite{mougouei2013fuzzyBased} for capturing uncertainty in modeling and description of security requirements~\cite{mougouei2012goal}.
 The process was later successfully adopted for capturing partiality in visibility requirement engineering of commercial websites~\cite{mougouei2014visibility}.
 The main components of our description process are explained in the following sections.